 Once your parents have Medicare, additional insurance is something to consider.

 Using your Medicare insurance is simple.
 The red, white, and blue Medicare card comes in the mail with the “Welcome to Medicare” packet.
-Creating a secure Medicare account means access to this information and more at any time.
+Creating a secure Medicare account means access to this information and more anytime.

 How to Help Your Parents Enroll in Medicare

-You can help your parents sign up for Medicare online, over the phone, in person, or by mail.
+You can help your parents sign up for Medicare online, via phone, in person, or by mail.
 Those that already receive Social Security benefits will automatically be enrolled in Medicare.

 Otherwise, the best time to enroll is by the 65th birthday.
-The Initial Enrollment Period lasts for 7 months.
-Beginning 3 months before the 65th birthday, the month of the birthday, and 3 months after turning 65.
+The Initial Enrollment Period lasts for seven months.
+Beginning three months before the 65th birthday, the month of the birthday, and three months after turning 65.

 Coverage starts on the first day of the birthday month or the first day of the month after you apply.